 The Affordable Care Act (ACA) or “Obamacare,” is a United States federal statute signed into law by President Barack Obama on March 23, 2010.

 This video put together by the Kaiser Family Foundation gives a good, concise explanation of what the Affordable Care Act does.

 Similar to other health insurance plans, there is an Open Enrollment Period each year where individuals and families can review their options and select or switch plans.
-Here are the upcoming open enrollment periods:
+Here is the upcoming open enrollment period:

 If you’ve gone through a major life change, you can also sign up for coverage outside of these dates.
 Here is a list of Special Enrollment circumstances that could be qualifying events.

-And, if you are in one of these categories, you can enroll at any time:
+And, if you are in one of the categories below, you can enroll at any time: